duarteocarmo/interactive-dashboard-post/posts/part-1.md

 #### 3.2.
 What are the most up-voted comments with the word 'python'?

-To answer this question, our function will again come in handy, let's aggregate thinks a bit.
+To answer this question, our function will again come in handy.
+Let's aggregate things a bit.
 Don't get scared, this is a one liner that will produce similar results to above:

 ```python
 # get the data we need using the function